This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Place the carrots, celery, onion and garlic to a food processor and pulse to chop.
-If you don’t have a food processor with a chopping option then you can finely dice them by hand.
+- Place the 2 large carrots (roughly chopped), 2 stalks celery of (chopped), 1 large yellow onion (diced), and 3-4 garlic cloves (minced) in a food processor and pulse to chop.
+If you don’t have a food processor with a chopping option, then you can finely dice them by hand.

-- Heat oil in a large pan over medium heat.
-Add the chopped veggies and sauté for 3-4 minutes, or until softens.
+- Heat 2 tablespoons olive oil in a large pan over medium heat.
+Add the chopped veggies and sauté for 3-4 minutes or until softens.

-- Bring veggies to the sides of the pan and add in the middle add the ground meat.
-Season with salt and pepper.
+- Bring veggies to the sides of the pan and add in the middle add the 1.5 pounds lean ground beef.
+Season with Kosher salt & ground black pepper.

 - Allow the meat to cook undisturbed for 3-4 minutes, until it develops a golden crust.